OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 Reconfiguration of slurm.conf
 -----------------------------

-When changing the configuration files slurm.conf_ and cgroup.conf_, they must first be distributed to all compute and login nodes.
+When changing configuration files such as slurm.conf_ and cgroup.conf_, they must first be distributed to all compute and login nodes (not needed in configless_ Slurm_ clusters).

 On the master node make the daemons reread the configuration files::

   scontrol reconfigure